From the best hiking trails to where you should stay, this is everything you need to know about the Bastei Bridge and Saxon Switzerland, Germany

 With the green rolling hills and numerous hiking trails in the area, the Bastei really is a must for outdoor enthusiasts looking for a very different hike.

-As I said, the Bastei really is one of the best hiking areas in all of Germany.
+As I said, the Bastei Bridge hike really is one of the best you can do in all of Germany.

-Once you get to the Bastei and the Bastei Bridge, there are a number of hiking trails looping through and around the forests.
+Once you get to the Bastei and the bridge, there are a number of hiking trails looping through and around the forests.

 Most of the trails take you down to the valley floor and through a little village called Rathen.
 This is the perfect place for lunch or an ice-cream.
 There are also boat tours of the River Elbe if you’re looking at exploring some more of the area.